kaylah176/Project_3/README.md

 Private-Equity transactions in general take time, energy, effort, and documentation between financial institutions to enable transition between sellers to potential buyers.

 ### The Solution:
 Our process aims to cut out the bureaucracy when conducting private-equity like transactions.
 For our example, we chose real-estate as our example to showcase the simplicity to provide investors the ability to purchase or sell houses as NFT.
+For our current software, the four "investors": Kayla, Jack, Ravi, Gabriel were alloted 25 coins that represented their "shares" of the asset.
+For simplicity, the maximum coins an individual can own is 100 coins (which represents all coins outstanding).

 ## Installation Instructions: